 Over 25,000 square feet of exhibition space will be devoted to the exhibition, presenting iconic works that capture the mood, energy, and critical themes that distinguished the art of the 1980s in one of the world’s greatest urban centers.

 During this decade, New York was the center for the development of a new synthesis of media and ideas about the relationship between art and popular culture.
 It was also a city that inspired a new audaciousness in the art and the art market that would follow.

-NEW YORK IN THE 1980s: URBAN THEATER will examine this context and decade through a broad range of media, including painting, performance, sculpture, photography, and installation.
+URBAN THEATER: NEW YORK ART IN THE 1980s will examine this context and decade through a broad range of media, including painting, performance, sculpture, photography, and installation.